ShreyasSubhedar/jenkins-shared-lib/README.md

 - Create the `Global Pipeline librairies using this url: `http://localhost:8080/configure`.
 Define the name of the shared lib, check the box `Load implicitly` and pass the Git URL of the project to be clones
-- Create next a `Pipeline DSL job` using the following syntax:
+- Create next a `Pipeline NodeJS DSL job` using the following syntax:
 ```
 node {
     env.NODEJS_HOME = "${tool 'node'}"